Morse Code, the telegraph and “texting”

 The telegraph used Morse Code to communicate “instantly” over really long distances for the first time in human history.
-Before that, news took days, weeks and even months to be delivered by newspapers.
+Before that, the news took days, weeks and even months to be delivered by newspapers.
 With the telegraph, a message could be sent across the Atlantic ocean in minutes!
 Morse code is named for Samuel F. B. Morse.
 He was not the first to think of or invent the telegraph, but he was the first to get political support for his idea.
 We celebrate him on April 24th – MORSE CODE DAY.

 Details about Morse Code

 The International Morse Code uses the 26 English letters A – Z (it also uses some non-English letters like the Ñ, ñ).
 The 10 digits 0-9 (called the Arabic numerals) and a small set of punctuation and signals needed for procedures.
 This · · · − · means understood for example.